kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/algorithms.md

 Many problems require organizing and using data to solve them.
 For example, an international shipping company might be interested in keeping track of all of the previous orders it has fulfilled, and at any time, calculating the top N greatest orders by monetary value.
 There could be thousands, tens of thousands, hundreds of thousands of orders -- or more -- and these calculations need to be performed quickly.
 Data structures are constructs that help us organize data to solve these types of problems.

+To make solving these problems easier, some programming languages have *built-in* data structures in the language itself.
+For example, Python has lists, dictionaries, and tuples to organize data.
+In previous courses, you used these constructs to complete tasks like count the frequencies of words and organize phone books.

+Here's a formal definition of data structure:

 <aside>

 ***Definition***